bountrisv/bountrisv.github.io/aboutme.md

 I received my diploma in Electrical and Computer Engineering from Aristotle University of Thessaloniki.
 After that, I worked at [Geekbot](www.geekbot.com) building and deploying knowledge graphs using machine learning and natural language processing.

-My current research, which is part of the Collaborative Research Center [FONDA](https://fonda.hu-berlin.de/)
+My current research, which is part of the Collaborative Research Center [FONDA](https://fonda.hu-berlin.de/) and funded by the [DFG](https://www.dfg.de/en/), revolves around methods and tools for enabling efficient log management and monitoring of scientic workflows.